george-pov/YTSkedy/docs/ui/development/development-guidelines.md

   transformations out of page components.
 - Put page-flow services under the page flow that owns them.
 Put reused app services under `shared/services/`.
-- Use `provideHttpClient(...)` in `app.config.ts` when the first HTTP client is introduced.
+- Use `provideHttpClient(...)` in `app.config.ts` for HTTP client setup.
 - Prefer functional interceptors with `withInterceptors(...)`.
 - Do not import `HttpClientModule` into page components.

-API services should receive base URLs from runtime configuration once runtime configuration exists.
+API services should receive base URLs from runtime configuration.
 Do not keep API URLs as private constants inside page-flow services.

 ## Testing